-The Vestibular system is positioned within the inner ear and it is responsible for our sense of balance and coordination.
+The Vestibular system is located within the inner ear, and it is responsible for our sense of balance and coordination.

 There are a notable number of specially developed sensory integration programs for autism disorders that focus on therapy using various techniques types of swinging.
-Hanging upside down, rocking movement, and spinning– all these swinging activities stimulate the vestibular system and can be supported by a hanging chair.
+Hanging upside down, rocking movement, and spinning– all these swinging activities stimulate the vestibular system, and a hanging chair can support them.

 Ideally, therapy will provide a mixture of these movements.
-A rocking back and forth motion will usually calm a child while dynamic rotational movement like spinning will stimulate them and should be used carefully by the therapist who will through a careful observation make sure the movement is not over stimulating.
+A rocking back and forth motion will usually calm a child while dynamic rotational movement like spinning will stimulate them.
+This should be used carefully by the therapist who will through careful observation and make sure the action is not overstimulating.

-Setting up a hanging chair for kids inside your home is simple and inexpensive.
-So why not to put one in the child’s room, playroom or living room for a retreat or a therapy corner for an autistic child?
+Setting up a hanging chair for autistic kids inside your home is inexpensive and straightforward.
+So why not put one in the child’s room, playroom or living room for a retreat or a therapy corner for an autistic child?

 A hammock chair, hanging nest or an indoor swing are all relatively low-priced, easy to find and do not take up a lot of space.

 Stretch Therapy Hammock Chair Swing